jrawbits/VE-Installer/ReadMe.md

   installer (twice the size) that would work on Macintosh or Linux using `make installer-src`, but that is a slow process that generates a gigantic file so you probably don't want to do it.
+* `make module-list`
+  Generates two files into the test folder (where packages are built) by (1) extracting the names of modules available in each package, listing their Inp (input) and Set (output) specifications, and (2) identifying which models use which packages from which modules.
+  To use this, you will need a recent version of the `visioneval` framework package (on development, 4/13/2020).
 * `make docker`
   This target builds a docker image; see the `docker` subdirectory and its `ReadMe.md` for details.
 While it will build, the scripts used in the images still need to be updated in order to work correctly.